Layne Staley: Aftermath

 An informal memorial was held for Staley on the night of April 20, 2002, at the Seattle Center, which was attended by at least 100 fans and friends, including Alice in Chains bandmates Cantrell, Starr, Inez and Kinney, and Soundgarden frontman Chris Cornell.
+Fans continue to leave memorial messages on a wall outside of Staley's University District home.
 Staley's body was cremated and a private memorial service was held for him on April 28, 2002, on Bainbridge Island in Washington's Puget Sound.
 During her appearance on Celebrity Rehab in 2010, Staley's mother said she has her son's ashes in a box.
 Staley's private memorial was attended by his family and friends, along with his Alice in Chains bandmates, the band's manager Susan Silver and her then-husband Chris Cornell, as well as other music personalities.
 Chris Cornell, joined by Heart's Ann and Nancy Wilson, sang a rendition of The Rolling Stones' "Wild Horses" at the funeral.
 They also performed The Lovemongers' song "Sand".

 Jerry Cantrell dedicated his solo album, Degradation Trip, released two months after Staley's death, to his memory.
-Cantrell also took in Staley's cat, Sadie, and he and the family cared for the pet for eight years until Sadie died in 2010 at the age of 18.
+Cantrell also took in Staley's cat, Sadie, who he and the family took care of until Sadie's death in 2010, at the age of 18.

 Shortly after Staley's death, his parents Nancy McCallum and Phil Staley started receiving donations from fans all over the world.
 Nancy and Phil worked with Seattle's Therapeutic Health Services clinic to create the Layne Staley Memorial Fund to help other heroin addicts and their families in the Seattle music community.

 Alice in Chains remained inactive following Staley's death.
-For the next several years, the band refused to perform together out of respect for him.
+For the next several years, the band refused to perform together, out of respect for him.
 In 2005, Cantrell, Kinney, and Inez reunited for a benefit concert for victims of the 2004 Indian Ocean tsunami, with several vocalists filling in for Staley.
 Following positive response, the band decided to reunite formally in 2006.
 Comes with the Fall vocalist William DuVall, a member of Cantrell's solo touring band who often sang Staley's parts on the Alice in Chains songs that Cantrell performed, was announced to sing Staley's part for the reunion shows.
 In an interview with MTV News, Kinney noted that the band would use the reunion concerts to pay tribute to the songs and to Staley.
 The band used to have an intermission to include a five-minute filmed tribute to Staley in between sets.
 DuVall has since become Staley's full-time replacement in the band, contributing to three full-length releases.